 Derivatives - Derivative instruments are financial contracts or agreements whose values depend on the values of one or more underlying assets, reference rates, and/or financial indexes.
 Derivative instruments include futures contracts, forward contracts, swap contracts, options contracts, forward foreign currency exchange and rights.
 ATRS investment guidelines state that derivatives may be used to reduce the risk in a portfolio but should not be used to create a position of leverage or substantially increase the risk of the overall portfolio.
 Futures and options should be matched by cash or cash equivalent securities, and all short futures positions should be matched by equivalent long security positions.
 Each investment manager's derivative usage is specified in the investment management agreement or specific guidelines.

-The fair value balances and notional amounts of derivative instruments outstanding at June 30, 2019, classified by type, and the changes in fair value of such derivative instruments for the year then ended, as reported in the 2019 financial statements, are as follows:
+At June 30, 2020, the fair value balance of derivative instruments and the changes in fair value for the year then ended, were as follows: